|

 If you cannot find someone to debate me,

-I will present these ideas to your men's group, Sunday School, or
+I will present these ideas to your men's group, Sunday School, or fellowship gathering

 which can then ask questions and receive challenging answers.